royben/Datatone-Watchout-Controller/README.md

 This libary aimes to provide a simple asynchronous communication API over TCP/IP in order to control the Datatone Watchout Production/Display Software.

-The projects is well structured, documented and contains a sample project for interacting with a Production server.
+The projects is well structured, documented and contains a good WPF sample project for interacting with a Production server.

 All API implementations are bound to the Datatone Watchout manual: https://www.dataton.com/assets/Products/Watchout/WATCHOUT_5_Users_Guide.pdf